jrespinozah85/RecorderBrush/README.md

 # RecorderBrush
-A small drawing app with recording capabiliies
+A small drawing app with recording capabilities